FedericoStazi/crossword-generator/README.md

 c_i,j-1,/ ∨ V_i,j ∨ c_i,j,/ ∨ c_i,j+1,/

-### Optional constraints
+### Additional constraints

 The following constraints are **not** necessary for the CNF to produce a valid crossword.
 They are however used to improve the quality of the crossword, especially avoiding trivial solutions.

+#### No words along the borders

+TODO

 #### Random black cells
-The cells in `black_cells` must have the symbol '/'.
-Therefore for each of these cells (i,j), the following clause is in the CNF:
+Some random or specific cells are initially chosen to be black.
+This ensures that non-trivial solutions are found, and that different solutions are generated when running the script on the same set of words multiple times.
+This is especially useful when the other constraints are less strict.
+If there are many strict constraints, it is a good choice to have no cell in the list.
+These cells must have the symbol '/', Therefore for each of these cells (i,j), the following clause is in the CNF.

 c_i,j,/